-The TMC DDC supports three basic science cores: Cellular and Molecular Morphology, Functional Genomics and Microbiome, Gastrointestinal Experimental Module Systems; and one clinical core: Study Design and Clinical Research.
+The DDC supports three basic science cores: Tissue Analysis and Molecular Imaging, Functional Genomics and Microbiome, Gastrointestinal Experimental Module Systems; and one clinical core: Study Design and Clinical Research.

 Enrichment programs include a weekly seminar series, an annual symposium, and research opportunities for young investigators to work with some of the most well-known scientists and clinicians in digestive diseases.

-The TMC DDC Pilot/Feasibility Program is offered annually and supports innovative ideas and new investigators in digestive diseases research and fosters collaboration among TMC DDC members.
+The DDC Pilot/Feasibility Program is offered annually and supports innovative ideas and new investigators in digestive diseases research and fosters collaboration among members.

 This site provides information on our mission, facilities, programs, and investigators.

-An NIH-funded Silvio O Conte Digestive Diseases Research Core Center located in Houston, Texas, was formalized in 2001, with NIDDK support to promote, facilitate and enhance the advancement of science and gastrointestinal (GI)-related research through formal interactions among various research and training units at participating institutions in the Texas Medical Center.
+An NIH-funded Silvio O Conte Digestive Diseases Research Core Center located in Houston, Texas, was formalized in 2001, with NIDDK support to promote, facilitate and enhance the advancement of science and digestive diseases related research through formal interactions among various research and training units at participating institutions in the Texas Medical Center.
 The Center was founded by Mary K. Estes, Ph.D., emeritus director and distinguished service professor of molecular virology and microbiology at Baylor College of Medicine.

 Renewal of this DDC in 2007, 2012, and 2017 has enhanced collaborative interactions with increased productivity.
 This competing renewal application builds on the strengths of our DDC to further increase the productivity of multidisciplinary groups of basic and clinical investigators, who constitute a growing and increasingly interactive research community in digestive diseases by providing access to cost-effective, highly specialized shared resources and expertise.